nexusproject/TestSvgUtil/README.md

 Use cases and messages to a user:
 ---
-* SVG contains parameters that can not be used as a glyph description (styles, shading etc)
+* Invalid file

+> Invalid file

+* Nothing can be imported

+> Nothing can be imported. <br/>
+> Tags and/or parameters (n, n, ..) cannot be imported.

+* Empty content (space)

+> -/-

+* File have a tags and/or parmeters that will be ignored

->Processing result may not exactly match the original picture.<br/>
+> Result may not exactly match the original picture. <br/>
->This file contains some parameters that can not be used to describe a glyph and will be ignored.

-* SVG contains elements that affecting the picture but can not be converted to the `path` sequence
+> Some tags and/or parameters (n, n, ..) cannot be imported.

+* Overlay of paths

->Processing result may not exactly match the original picture.<br/>
+> Result may not exactly match the original picture.
->Glyph should be described using the tag `path`.
-Other tags will be converted to a sequence of `path` values or be ignored.

-* SVG can not be used to describe a glyph at all (`path` and other parameters that can be converted are missing)

->This file cannot be used to describe a glyph.<br/>
->Glyph should be described using the tag `path`.
-Other tags will be converted to a sequence of `path` values or be ignored.